-Millions of years ago volcanic eruptions covered this entire region with thick ash.
-The ash solidified into soft rock, and natural erosion over the years has created the unique geological formations Cappadocia is known for.
+Millions of years ago volcanic eruptions covered the entire region of Cappadocia with thick ash.
+The ash solidified into soft rock, and natural erosion over the years has created the unique geological formations the region is known for.
 In as early as 1800-1200 B.C, people began tunneling into the soft rock creating churches, houses and hiding places.
 Today, hotels, restaurants and shops are still built within and around the ancient rocks.
-Right up there with riding in a hot air balloon, sleeping in a cave hotel is at the top of everyone’s list when visiting Cappadocia.
+Right up there with riding in a hot air balloon, sleeping in a Cappadocia cave hotel is at the top of everyone’s list when visiting this special region.

-Keep reading for a review of the cave hotel we stayed in, plus scroll all the way down for 4 other cave hotel recommendations to fit any budget.
+Keep reading for our review of Mithra Cave Hotel plus scroll all the way down for a few other cave hotel recommendations (with great hot air balloon views!) to fit any budget.

-I eventually decided on Mithra Cave Hotel and could not have been happier with the decision.
-It was a romantic cave hotel on the top of a hill, which resulted on one of the best views of Goreme.
+We eventually decided on Mithra Cave Hotel and could not have been happier with the decision.
+It was a romantic cave hotel on the top of Aydinli Hill with an incredible view, delicious breakfast and comfortable room.

 If you’re not down with trespassing, Mithra Cave Hotel does offer several seating areas to watch the hot air balloons with an [almost] equivalent view.
 I thought more people would be outside to see the morning spectacle, but we pretty much had the entire hotel grounds to ourselves.

 The hotel sits on a hill which gives you one of the best views in all of Goreme at any time of the day.